Direct laryngoscope: macintosh vs miller

 • Miller may be advantageous

-• Neonates/infants: large, floppy epiglottis; more anterior larynx; direct lift often improves view.
+• Neonates/infants: large, floppy epiglottis, more anterior larynx, direct lift often improves view.

 • Adults with long, overhanging epiglottis where vallecular placement fails to elevate epiglottis.